Ttibsi/shelf-life/Docs/Design/API_Design.md

 `sprintf()` function otherwise the db will complain.
 * We will try and use a basic SQL library in Go, and intend not to use an ORM such as `gorm`

+This repo will be a combination of the API and backend logic, with functions returning values so that front ends in other repos (either a CLI or a web interface) can access the data returned.